 Sore nipples, low milk supply and other common problems, plus simple ways to overcome them.

-Low milk supply Studies indicate that low milk supply is often cited as the primary reason that women stop breastfeeding.
+Low Milk Supply: Studies indicate that low milk supply is often cited as the primary reason that women stop breastfeeding.
 Yet experts contend that an improper technique (such as a poor latch) and not feeding frequently enough are more often to blame than an inability to produce enough milk.
-Regardless, call your pediatrician if you’re concerned that you don’t have enough milk.
+Regardless, call your pediatrician if you're concerned that you don't have enough milk.
 And consider scheduling an appointment with a lactation consultant.
-(See “Got a Problem?” at left for information on how to find one.)
 Signs include not being able to hear your baby swallow while nursing and poor weight gain.
 Also, your baby may repeatedly pull off the breast in frustration and have fewer than six wet diapers a day and/or irregular bowel movements.